mozilla/nimbus-sdk/experiments/examples/README.md

 If you would like to generate a UUID for testing purposes, you can use the `gen_uuid` subcommand.
 This takes a number argument, and will attempt to generate a `uuid` that is able to enroll that the given number of experiments.

 Note on the `gen_uuid` subcommand, the higher the number the longer it will take.
-It also depends on the bucket configuration of he buckets retrieved from the server.
+It also depends on the bucket configuration of the buckets retrieved from the server.